 - For women at increased breast cancer risk

 - To learn more

 Non-cancerous Breast Conditions

 Non-cancerous breast conditions are breast changes that are not cancer.
 They are very common and most women have them.
-In fact, most breast changes that are sampled (biopsied) and looked at under the microscope turn out to be benign (be-nine).
+In fact, most breast changes that are sampled (biopsied) and tested turn out to be benign.
 Benign is another word for non-cancerous.

 Unlike breast cancers, benign breast conditions are not life-threatening.
 But sometimes they can cause symptoms that bother you.
 And certain benign conditions are linked with a higher risk of developing breast cancer in the future.